What to Do If Your Workplace Injury Claim is Denied

 Second, make an appointment with your employer or its insurance representative to make sure the denial isn’t due to some simple clerical error or misunderstanding.

-Third, take your case to a qualified San Antonio workplace injury attorney, who will be familiar with the many processes your workplace injury claim appeal will have to navigate in order to get the outcome and compensation you deserve.
+Third, take your case to a qualified workplace injury attorney, who will be familiar with the many processes your workplace injury claim appeal will have to navigate in order to get the outcome and compensation you deserve.